InsightSoftwareConsortium/ITKColorNormalization/README.rst

     . /tmp/venv/bin/activate

-Install the wheel in the virtual environment with a command like
+Whether or not you are using a virtual environment, install the package with a command like

 .. code-block:: shell

-    /tmp/venv/bin/pip install itk_spcn-0.1.0-cp38-cp38-manylinux1_x86_64.whl
+    pip install itk-spcn

-You can stop using the virtual environment in your terminal session with the following command.
+You can suspend using the virtual environment in your terminal session with the following command.

 .. code-block:: shell